woossi0/suite/docs/usermanual/source/cartography/ysld/reference/scalezoom.rst

      - Default value
    * - ``name``
      - No
-     - A name of a predefined gridset in GeoServer.
+     - ``WGS84``, ``WebMercator``, or a name of a predefined gridset in GeoServer.
-     - N/A
+     - ``WebMercator``

+.. note:: As many web maps use "web mercator" (also known as EPSG:3857 or EPSG:900913), this is assumed to be the default if no ``grid`` is specified.

+.. warning:: As multiple gridsets can contain the same SRS, we recommend naming custom gridsets by something other than the EPSG code.

 Zoom examples